tenstorrent/tt-forge-fe/README.md

 <br>

-**The TT-Forge FE** is a graph compiler designed to optimize and transform computational graphs for deep learning models, enhancing their performance and efficiency.
+**TT-Forge FE** is a graph compiler designed to optimize and transform computational graphs for deep learning models, enhancing their performance and efficiency.

 </div>